morganross/API_Cost_Multiplier/docs/fpf_json_and_eval_concurrency_refactor_plan.md

 Date: 2025-10-12

 Scope
-- Re-introduce strict JSON support in FilePromptForge (FPF) in a provider‑aware way (do not blindly set JSON where it is incompatible), including a safe two‑stage flow for providers/models that cannot combine tools+JSON (e.g., Google Gemini with grounding).
+- Re-introduce strict JSON support in FilePromptForge (FPF) with a boolean-only, single‑call policy; no two‑stage flows.
+For Google Gemini with grounding, never set provider JSON flags; use a brief prompt‑only JSON instruction and extract JSON from the single response text if present.
 - Refactor llm-doc-eval to leverage FPF’s native concurrency so evaluations (single and pairwise) run efficiently and safely under centralized concurrency limits.
 - Provide a brief analysis of how ACM currently invokes FPF concurrently (generate.py) to inform the refactor.